-Established in 1966, The Park Bank has $897 million in assets and $708 million in deposits, ranking the institution as a medium-size bank.
+Founded in 1966, The Park Bank has $897 million in assets and $708 million in deposits, which makes it a medium-size bank.
 The Park Bank, whose headquarters are in Madison, Wisconsin, has superior access to customer service, with live chat and all-day support available.
-It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-With a score of 4.3 stars out of 5, The Park Bank should be solidly in contention for your choice of bank.
-The Park Bank provides customers with a varied choice of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-It has a fair savings rate; you can find higher rates with other banks.
-If you're looking for a checking account for everyday use, the bank's standard checking account does not carry a monthly charge.
-Institutions that offer no-fee checking as well as a high interest rate savings account are your best bet for accruing the highest income from your deposits while maintaining convenient access to your funds.
+It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
+Coming in at a commendable 4.3 stars out of 5, The Park Bank is a great choice and should warrant serious consideration.
+The Park Bank offers a complete array of banking products, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+The Park Bank has a fair savings rate; you can find higher rates with other banks.
+If you're interested in stress-free personal checking, The Park Bank's standard checking account does not have a monthly fee.
+Institutions that offer free checking and a high interest rate savings account are your best option for returning the most income from your deposits alongside easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-The Park Bank has a savings rate of 0.03%, which is poor as compared against the national average.
-The Park Bank's one-year and five-year term lengths CDs earn at a rate of 0.25% and 1.00%, respectively, while its highest-yielding money market account earns at a rate of 0.10%.
-Given its below average savings rate, you should consider opting for higher earning savings accounts with other banks.
+The Park Bank features a savings rate of 0.03%, which is poor in comparison to other U.S. banks.
+The Park Bank's CDs feature a rate of 0.50% and 1.25% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account earns at a rate of 0.10%.
+Given its poor savings rate, you should consider other options to earn more on your deposits.

 How The Park Bank's Savings Rates Compare

-The Park Bank has generally extremely low fees in comparison to other U.S. banks.
-With no monthly fee, The Park Bank's checking account is ideal for those who need a hassle-free banking experience.
-For those who frequently visit the ATM, it is perfect because it charges no out-of-network ATM fees.
-Additionally, The Park Bank has an overdraft fee of $33.00, which is less than the average U.S. overdraft fee.
-The Park Bank doesn't refund out-of-network ATM fees, meaning you'll need to find a The Park Bank ATM or eat the withdrawal fee.
+On average, The Park Bank charges customers extremely low fees compared to other U.S. banks.
+With no monthly fee, The Park Bank is ideal for those who want a basic checking account.
+For those who will need cash in a pinch, it is ideal because it charges no out-of-network ATM fees.
+Also, The Park Bank has an overdraft fee of $33.00, which is less than the national average.
+The Park Bank doesn't refund out-of-network ATM charges, meaning you will be required to locate a The Park Bank ATM or pay the ATM charge.

-The Park Bank is a brick-and-mortar bank, with 12 total branches in Wisconsin.
-It also offers access to mobile and web apps for straightforward access and banking on the go.
+The Park Bank is a brick-and-mortar bank, with 12 total bank locations in Wisconsin.
+With mobile and web apps, The Park Bank makes mobile banking straightforward, even on the go.
 It offers all-day access to representatives.
-The Park Bank also offers a live chat feature, something to consider if you work during the customer service hours.
-The Park Bank's online and mobile banking platforms get fairly good ratings from customers.
-Out of 24 ratings on Apple and Android platforms, the The Park Bank mobile app is scored at 4.2 out of 5 (compared to the national average of 3.8).
-The Park Bank's mobile app lets you manage your funds by looking at monthly statements, transferring money as well as accessing customer service.
-The Park Bank gets a superb consumer satisfaction score based on relatively few complaints brought to the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+Additionally, The Park Bank offers a live chat feature, something to consider if you work during the customer service hours.
+The Park Bank's online and mobile banking services get moderately high praise from customers.
+The The Park Bank mobile app is rated at 4.2 out of 5 (out of 24 ratings on Apple and Android) compared to the national average of 3.8.
+The Park Bank's mobile app allows you to control your funds by monitoring account balances, sending and receiving money as well as reaching customer service.
+The Park Bank gets a superb consumer satisfaction score due to relatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-The Park Bank ranks as a medium-size bank with $897 million in assets as well as $708 million in deposits.
-The Park Bank has an excellent Texas Ratio of 1.38%, indicating that the bank is in outstanding financial health and far from failure.
+The Park Bank is currently a medium-size bank and manages assets totaling $897 million as well as $708 million in deposits.
+The Park Bank has an excellent Texas Ratio of 1.38%, suggesting a minute likelihood of failure.
 Additionally, The Park Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.